At the Town of Milton, we updating our Official Plan with policies to manage growth in our community to the year 2051.

 The focus of ‘Growing in Milton’ is about where Milton’s future growth will happen and what it will look like.
 Milton has grown very quickly in the past few decades.
 Where will future growth happen and what will it look like?
 As we continue to grow, how can we ensure the protection of resources?
 In addition, how can we create more complete communities?
 In the context of our new planning vision, it is anticipated that population growth and changes in demographics will bring a need for more job opportunities, infrastructure, housing and services in different locations and forms.

-Drafting and Discussion (Future stage)
+Drafting and Discussion (Current stage)

 Stage 4 of We Make Milton involves preparing and consulting on the first draft of the new Official Plan.
 Policies will be developed based on the research, community input and recommendations collected in Stage 3.
 Then the Town will want to hear from you.
 We will provide opportunities for feedback on the first draft of the official plan policies.